tecwindow/SoundTranscriber/README.md

 - Interface Language: Specify the program's language.
 - Service: Define the service used for file transcription.
 - Files to transcribe simultaneously: This feature allows you to specify the number of files to be transcribed simultaneously.
+This feature controls the number of clips from the same file that will be sent simultaneously after it is split.
 - Auto detect if there is a file in the clipboard: The program checks your clipboard on startup, and if it finds a supported file, it automatically selects its path for quick conversion.
 - Ask what to do when a file is detected in the clipboard: If enabled, the program will prompt you on how to handle the detected file.
 - Sounds: Activate alert sounds when the conversion starts and ends.